- Prepare for the day

 We can choose to make the atmosphere of our home inviting, enjoyable, warm, and our favorite place to be. *smile* I encourage you to think about what your favorite things are, such as soothing music, a crackling fireplace (DVD if necessary - I love ours), candles, air fresheners.
 What makes you smile, and say, "Mmm...nice..." to yourself?
 Do you like to see orderliness, organization, and a generally clean home?
 Because I can almost guarantee that when mom enjoys her home, it'll rub off on the children as well.

-When we worked outside of our homes before becoming wives and mothers I'm pretty sure you, like I, did things to your work environment that made it "you", and made you smile while you worked.
+Before becoming wives and mothers I'm pretty sure you, like I, did things to your work environment that made it "you", and made you smile while you worked.
 I encourage you to do those things at home as well.

 Here are some posts I've written that go more in to the "practical how-to's" of investing in our home's atmosphere: